 Grouped Runs Mode

 Grouped Runs mode lists all your previous runs - both manually created runs and scheduled test plan runs.
-Each entry shows:
+Each entry shows:- Run name and timestamp

 - Trigger type (Manual / Scheduled)